-Best NFL Stadiums To Visit
+The Best NFL Stadiums to Visit

 While Major League Baseball is considered the national pastime in the United States, NFL football has surpassed baseball in overall popularity over the last decade.
 It has become a Sunday tradition for sports fans who either watch on television or attend games, which consists of hours of tailgating followed by heart-pounding action.
 For the best experience, visit one of these stadiums: